Farmers and ranchers find a way to survive

 The professor patiently tried to answer the questions.
 Unlike some of the questions, which were downright heated, the responses were measured, quiet and calm.
 But it isn’t easy to tell a bunch of people who’ve spent their lives working the land that everything they, and family members who preceded them, have worked for is somehow not worth doing any longer.
 That’s the same as telling them their lives have been meaningless, and you just can’t do that to a person.

-Since that conference, we’ve lost some farmers and ranchers – too many, if I’m being honest.
-A fair bunch have survived, though, drought, hail, disease and down markets notwithstanding.
-I marvel at how they manage it, but they do.
-I sure wouldn’t be one to tell them they ought to do otherwise.
+Well, over the years since that conference, we’ve lost some farmers and ranchers – too many, if I’m being honest.
+We have a fair bunch that have survived, though, drought and hail and disease and down markets notwithstanding.
+I marvel sometimes at how they manage it, but they do.
+And I sure wouldn’t be one to tell them they ought to do otherwise.
 I figure they know what they’re doing.

+Terry Woster is a regional agriculture columnist for Tri-State Neighbor and is based in Chamberlain, South Dakota.